After-Shock/Cloudbox-wiki/Basics:-Introduction.md

 `Sonarr` will acquire your favorite TV Shows and `Radarr` your favorite movies, by utilizing either Torrents (i.e `ruTorrent` and/or Usenet (i.e. `NZBGet`).
 After each download completes and is imported, a request is sent to _Plex Autoscan_.

-`Plex Auto Scan` will send a request to Plex to scan the TV Shows's season folder (from Sonarr) or the movie folder (from Radarr).
-This makes the media appear in Plex quicker than a full library scan would have done and all the while avoiding Goofle API bans.
+`Plex Auto Scan` will, in turn,  send a request to Plex to scan for the newly downloaded TV Show episode or Movie, by just scanning just the season or the movie folders, respectively.
+This makes the media appear in Plex quicker than a full library scan would have done and all the while avoiding Google API bans.

 `UnionFS Cleaner` will eventually move the local media, that was downloaded by Sonarr/Radarr, to Google Drive, under a folder called `/Media`.
 The media will still be accessible by Plex via UnionFS/Plexdrive.